ReorientDiff: Diffusion Model based Reorientation for Object Manipulation: Introduction

 \section{Introduction}

-Rearranging objects in a desired pose is an important skill necessary for daily activities at home as well as for specific arrangement and packing applications in the industry.
+Rearranging objects into specific poses is a fundamental task.
+It's not only essential for everyday activities at home but also plays a critical role in industrial applications like packing and assembly lines.
 Performing such a task requires extracting object information from visual-sensor data and planning a pick-place sequence~\cite{zeng2021transporter, tang2022selective}.
-While a single-step pick-place sequence is a viable solution, placing the object at a specific position and orientation is not always feasible.
-Reorientation is a helpful strategy when successfully changing an object's pose allows its placement at the target pose~\cite{wada2022reorientbot}.
-Reorientation ensures feasible intermediate transition poses in scenarios where there are no common grasps between the current pose and an object's desired placement pose.
+While a single-step pick-place sequence is a viable solution, placing the object at a specific position and orientation is not always feasible. \emph{Reorientation} is an effective strategy when successfully changing an object's pose allows its placement at the target pose~\cite{wada2022reorientbot}.
+Such a strategy ensures feasible intermediate transition poses in scenarios without common grasps between the current pose and an object's desired placement pose.

-In classical approaches, such a problem is usually tackled by using trajectory planners~\cite{kuffner2000rrt} to plan motion from the current pose to the desired pose via diverse candidate intermediate poses.
-Such an exhaustive search is expensive on time and is limited by choice of the number of intermediate pose options.
-Recently, Wada~\textit{et al.}~\cite{wada2022reorientbot} proposed a data-driven sampling-based solution to reorientation using learned models that predict the feasibility score of an intermediate pose.
-While their method significantly improved the success rate and planning time, the approach relied on the target object's specification and placement pose.
-Lately, with the advances in language descriptor foundation models like CLIP~\cite{radford2021learning}, which projects images and texts to a common feature space, such specifications can be directly correlated between visual information and suitable language commands, thus empowering human-robot interaction.
+The problem of finding reorientation poses is traditionally approached via rejection sampling based on finding successful grasps between the current pose-intermediate pose and intermediate pose-target pose.
+While previous classical approaches achieve this by using trajectory planners~\cite{kuffner2000rrt} to plan motion from the current pose to the desired pose via diverse candidate intermediate poses, such an exhaustive search is expensive on time and is limited by choice of the number of intermediate pose options.
+Recently, there have been efforts to improve the reorientation process via a data-driven rejection sampling solution using learned models~\cite{wada2022reorientbot} that predict the feasibility score of an intermediate pose w.r.t. feasible grasps in the current and target pose.
+While their method improves the success rate and planning time, the algorithm requires processing significantly large number of candidate random samples and specifying the target object's placement pose.
+The former limits \emph{scalability}, and the latter challenges \emph{generalizability}.
+Lately, with the advances in language descriptor foundation models like CLIP~\cite{radford2021learning}, which projects images and texts to a common feature space, target object specifications can be directly correlated between visual information and suitable language commands, thus empowering human-robot interaction.
 This motivated us to explore grounding the problem statement of reorientation on language and hence embed semantic knowledge of the task with the spatial structure of the scene~\cite{shridhar2022cliport}.